 Joint venture is an agreement between two or more parties wherein they principally agree on developing a new asset or entity by infusing equity for a term.
-In a joint venture transaction, parties agree to co-operate with each other and term of joint venture may be defined or open.
-Parties to a joint venture agreement generally agree to certain timelines and milestones and subject to milestones being achieved, the agreement will result in to a new transaction or result in completion of joint venture.
+In a joint venture transaction, parties agree to co-operate with each other and term of the joint venture may be defined or open.
+Parties to a joint venture agreement generally agree to certain timelines and milestones and subject to milestones being achieved, the agreement will result into a new transaction or result in the completion of the joint venture.
 The below article discusses Joint Ventures in Dubai's Real Estate Sector and key points one should consider prior to exploring joint-venture opportunities within Dubai's property sector.

-Clearly, joint venture is today one of the most preferred choice globally given the flexibility offered by the mechanism.
+Clearly, the joint venture is today one of the most preferred choice globally given the flexibility offered by the mechanism.
 Joint ventures in UAE are recognized and regulated pursuant to UAE Commercial Companies Law (Federal Law number 8 of 1984) now amended to Companies Law

 (Federal Law number 2 of 2015).
 There is a rise in joint venture transactions in real estate within the UAE.
 To illustrate, owners of land parcels who do not have knowledge, acumen or experience in construction and development of properties may find joint venture proposal from experienced property developer appealing and comforting.
 But don’t think joint venture marriages are made in heaven.
 If the parties to joint venture transaction are unclear about their respective roles or if the joint venture contract is not certain and definite or parties’ choice of JV vehicle (wholly owned, branch, partnership, consortium or contractual joint venture) is not the correct form of entity, the purpose and objective of such joint venture is likely to fail.

 The complexities surrounding construction business in terms of process, environment and entity structures exposes participants to a certain degree of risk.
-Accordingly, risk identification is important in construction projects and careful planning would ensure that project is successfully delivered.
+Accordingly, risk identification is important in construction projects and careful planning would ensure that the project is successfully delivered.
 The risks of failure of real estate joint ventures can be high and the financial consequences may be expensive.
 Parties should carry out detailed due diligence and in doing so they should appoint qualified joint-venture lawyers experienced in property and real estate laws.
 Besides legal due diligence, financial due diligence is desirable and parties should consult their financial advisors.
 This aspect has been discussed thoroughly in our previous issues on Dubai property laws listed on this blog

 The joint venture partnership that is effectively successful in achieving its commercial and business objectives within resources contributed by each joint venture party will satisfy the definition of a successful JV.
-Such successful JV besides achieving its objectives also brings trust, confidence and opportunities to parties.
+Such successful JV besides achieving its objectives also brings trust, confidence, and opportunities to parties.
 Domestic or international joint ventures are however subject to risks as discussed above.

 In real estate transactions, for instance, parties may be subject to one or more of the following:-

-Financial risks that may arise on account of inflation, cost of borrowing, bankruptcy of either party, interest rate fluctuations, complex exchange controls or related financial difficulties;
+Financial risks that may arise on account of inflation, cost of borrowing, the bankruptcy of either party, interest rate fluctuations, complex exchange controls or related financial difficulties;

-increased cost of construction, failure to achieve projections, delayed approvals, disputes from contractor or third parties, availability of labor; and
+the increased cost of construction, failure to achieve projections, delayed approvals, disputes from contractor or third parties, availability of labor; and

 other restrictions including price controls, conflict of interest issues, etc.